osmbe/osm-welcome-tool/templates/messages/bogota/en/default.md

 This event is ideal for beginners like you.
 Do not miss the [next event](https://www.meetup.com/maptime-bogota-colombia-osm/).

+* If you want to request the addition of a business, without knowing the whole details about mapping, you can use the [minegocio tool](https://maptimebogota.github.io/minegocio/).

 So what should you map next?
 I recommend you to add features that are close to you and you know them well, like:
 Buildings, restaurants, streets, sidewalks, pedestrian paths, benches.